rekram1-node/blinkgo/README.md

 This library was made for my purposes but if you would like to see more features open an issue and I will get to it

+Credit to MattTW, who's findings: [BlinkMonitorProtocol](https://github.com/MattTW/BlinkMonitorProtocol) I used to create this implementation

 ## Features

 * authentication